FZJ-INM1-BDA/siibra-explorer/plugin_api.md

 window.nehubaUI
 ------
-provide a higher level of abstraction over nehubaViewer provide event streams that are concatenated with metadata provide controls over widget (minimise, unminimise, blink, etc)
+provide a higher level of abstraction over nehubaViewer provide event streams that are concatenated with metadata.
+For a full list of APIs, see [window.nehubaUI.readme.md](window.nehubaUI.readme.md)

 window.nehubaViewer
 ------